Optimization

 • Warm tier: 700TB x 4 weeks = 2.8PB storage

-• Hot tier: 20TB x 7 days = 140TB SSD storage
+• Hot tier: 50TB x 7 days = 350TB SSD storage

-• Warm tier: 140TB x 4 weeks = 560TB storage
+• Warm tier: 350TB x 4 weeks = 1.4PB storage

 How does volume reduction translate to fewer data nodes

 For most self-managed clusters, data node count is driven by storage capacity.
 The relationship is roughly linear: 50% less indexed volume ≈ 50% fewer data nodes, because each decommissioned node removes both its EBS volume and its EC2 instance.
+Compact only shrinks in place on self-hosted ES/OpenSearch; the percentages below are modeled estimates, not guarantees.

-Example — 30 data nodes ingesting 10TB/day, 7-day hot retention, 1 replica:
+Example, 30 data nodes ingesting 10TB/day, 7-day hot retention, 1 replica:

-Before Reducer (Compact mode) (50%) + Retriever (80%)
+Before Receiver (Compact mode) (modeled 50%) + Retriever (modeled 80%)

 Daily indexed volume 10TB 5TB 2TB